HTML-CSS-DOM-chat/responsive-adsense/README.md

 <h1>The Demo</h1>
 <p>Browse the repository, download all the files, edit <code>demo.htm</code> using your adsense parameters,
-upload the three files on your server and launch the page in your browser.</p>
+upload the three files on your server and launch the page in your mobile phone.</p>